 • Educational Resources and Real-Time Tips.
 Through the Prepare & Prevent section of our corporate website, we provide customers, agents and brokers and the general public with extensive educational resources to help them plan for, stay safe during and recover from natural disasters of all types.
-This site and our secure Risk Control Customer Portal give customers, agents and brokers access to over 1,250 resources to help them better understand risk, mitigate exposures and prevent losses.
+Business Insurance customers, agents and brokers can access our collection of more than 1,000 safety and loss control resources on the MyTravelers® for Business site.
 We also provide real-time weather alerts, bulletins and mitigation tips to our clients prior to and during events.